 But, the blue jerseys are, obviously, totally different and actually looks similar to the white jerseys.
 That kind of cohesive branding (which should be a given for any team) is enough on its own to place it ahead of the previously discussed jerseys.
 Aside from the white area turning blue and the numbers/name switching from black to white, it’s the identical same jersey to the white ones.
 So again, consistent striping is great (even if it’s a little busy).
 Angled striping, meh.
 It’s not bad but glad that the fad is over.
 The colours are nice but don’t make much sense for the team/region.
 The typeface is weird and doesn’t really work.

 The biggest drawback with these jersey are the “Capitals” on the front.
 Remove those, and you’ve got it made.
 Well, kind of.
-It’s still third on this list after all.
+It’s still second last on this list after all.

 Jersey Recommendation: #77 Oates.
-Another strong contender would have been #12 Bondra, but given Adam Oates current affiliation with the club (although, if the Caps don’t make the playoffs, who knows how long that would be for) and being a huge leader on the team when they wore these jerseys, my vote goes to him.
+Another strong contender would have been #12 Bondra, but given Adam Oates long-time affiliation with the club (albeit, not always very positively) and being a huge leader on the team when they wore these jerseys, my vote goes to him.
 Get it in the blues.

 I’ll be the first to admit that I’ve never been crazy about these jerseys.
 The logo’s kind of weird using a reverse-italicized Helvetica with a hockey stick.
 The stars at the collar and sleeves seem pretty cheesy.
 The stripes along the bottom of the jerseys are just really large and dominating.
 So why are they ranked so highly?
 Because in many ways, they just make much more sense than anything discussed so far.